SPC’s river safety actions - Saltford Parish Council

 Photo taken at The Riverside Inn public house December 2022

 SPC is in ongoing contact with Avon Fire and Rescue Service regarding river safety.
-Regular actions include requesting visits to Saltford’s river side areas by the Hicks Gate team during the busy summer months to engage with river users regarding river safety.
+Actions include requesting visits to Saltford’s river side areas by the Hicks Gate team during the busy summer months to engage with river users regarding river safety.
 Following SPC raising concerns about river safety, the Avon Fire and Rescue team also intend to visit local secondary schools to educate KS3 pupils on the dangers of swimming in the river and near Saltford Weir (Saltford Lock).
 SPC also looks to support Avon Fire and Rescue Service water safety campaigns, such as #HiddenDangers.

 As well as the busy summer months, SPC also raises awareness of water safety in the winter months when the river is high and fast flowing, and adjacent paths are slippery.
+Please follow SPC on Facebook.

 River safety is discussed (when required) at Parish Council meetings .
 Any agreed actions and updates about river safety matters can be found in Saltford Parish Council’s published minutes.
+Further, SPC engages with the River Avon Users Consultative Committee (RAUCC) about improving river safety in Saltford.
+Updates from SPC’s ‘Link Member’ for RAUCC can be found under ‘Link Members’ in SPC’s minutes.

 SPC awarded a £500 grant to the Great Western Air Ambulance Charity at its September 2020 meeting.
 In 2019 the Great Western Air Ambulance Charity’s Critical Care Team were tasked to five critically ill and injured patients in Saltford.
 In past years, the GWAAC has attended several river accidents and incidents in Saltford due to the remote and hard-to-reach nature of Saltford’s river side areas.